davidstosik/rebuilding_rails/README.md

 ### Exercise Three: Roots and Routes

 - Not sure how I'd read and return the content of `public/index.html`: will it just work?
+- Wanted to redirect, but couldn't figure out where.
+So I decided to pick the first existing controller/action.